Abstract by Mico Angelo M. Maestro (JD1 SY 2020-2021)

 ATTY.
 JOCELLE BATAPA-SIGUE

-• Named as one of The Outstanding Women in Nation’s Service of the Philippines or TOWNS for 2016 in the field of Information and Communications Technology or ICT
+Named as one of The Outstanding Women in Nation’s Service of the Philippines (TOWNS) for 2016 in the field of Information and Communications Technology (ICT)

-• Founder, Former President and Current Executive Director of the Bacolod-Negros Occidental Federation for ICT or BNEFIT
+Founder and Past President of the Bacolod-Negros Occidental Federation for ICT (BNEFIT)

-• Awarded as Philippine Individual Contributor of the Year during the International ICT Awards given by the Canadian Chamber of Commerce and Industry in the Philippines
+Awarded as Philippine Individual Contributor of the Year during the International ICT Awards given by the Canadian Chamber of Commerce and Industry in the Philippines (ICT)

 View all posts by Jocelle Batapa Sigue